hiveot/hub/core/README.md

    2. Each user account is also its own group
 3. Services/Applications can act as a device and user
 4. Authorization
-   1. Authorization is provided through group membership
+   1. Authorization is managed through group membership
    2. Users subscribe to groups, not things
    3. Things and users are added to groups.
    4. Events published are send to the groups based on thing membership